eyadgaran/SimpleML/README.md

 At the core SimpleML defines few constraints allowing for developer flexibility - see extensions SimpleML-Service and SimpleML-Server for blueprints of ready made microservices (just inherit and extend for project specific nuances).

-To start a project is as simple as defining the raw data and guiding the transformations.
+Starting a project is as simple as defining the raw data and guiding the transformations.
 An example using the kaggle Titanic dataset is demonstrated below:

 ```python
 from simpleml.utils.initialization import Database